7.03.12 Johnstown – Severe Weather and Emergency Response

 - Walk carefully on snowy, icy sidewalks.

-- If you are in a vehicle make sure that the gas tank is full and someone knows your destination, your route and when you expect to arrive.
-All Park West vehicles have winter emergency kits, (i.e. a blanket, red flag, etc).
+- If you are in a vehicle make sure that the gas tank is full and someone knows your destination, your route, and when you expect to arrive.
+All Open Door vehicles have winter emergency kits, (i.e. a blanket, red flag, etc).
 If you should get stuck in a winter storm while you are in the vehicle:

-Stay with your car.
+- Stay in your car.
 Do not try to walk to safety.

 Floods and Flash Floods

-A. Flood – The condition that occurs when water overflows the natural or artificial confines of a stream or body of water, or accumulates by drainage over low lying areas.
+Flood – The condition that occurs when water overflows the natural or artificial confines of a stream or body of water, or accumulates by drainage over low-lying areas.

 - A flood WATCH means a flood is possible in your area.